 Care Receivers are people who receive one-on-one care from a Stephen Minister.
 These are people struggling through a difficult time in life.
 The relationship between a Stephen Minister and care receiver is confidential.
 Men are matched with men, and women with women.

 Stephen Ministers are trained and supervised in their care-giving.
 Prior to enrolling in the 50-hour training program, a potential Stephen Minister must complete an application and an interview with the Stephen Ministry leadership team.
 Caring individuals from within WMPC and the surrounding community lead our training.
-Upon completion of the training, new Stephen Ministers are commissioned to serve and begin their two-year commitment to one-on-one caregiving.
+Upon completion, new Stephen Ministers are commissioned to serve, and they begin their two-year commitment to one-on-one caregiving.
 Contact Parish Associate Judy Yates Siker or Stephen Ministry Coordinator Laura Raynor to receive more information, ask questions, or apply.